GlasgowEmbedded/glasgow/README.md

 ## How do I use Glasgow?

+**If these instructions don't work for you, please file it as a bug, so that the experience can be made more smooth for everyone.**

 ### ... with Linux?

-**Multiple people have reported various issues with the installation instructions below.
-If any part of these does not work, please file it as a bug, so that the experience can be made more smooth for everyone.**

 You will need git and Python 3.7 (or a newer version, in which case replace `3.7` with that version below).
 On a Debian or Ubuntu system these can be installed with: